Skip to content

 Warning

-Simply delaying the control signals is insufficient for this microarchitectural change.
+Simply delaying the control signals is insufficient for moving the PC logic from Exe stage to Mem stage.
 The Hazard Unit must also be updated to handle the new branch resolution timing correctly.

 1-bit Branch Predictor